 If there is support in Windows 10 for your graphics card, a reboot might be all you need to install the proper driver.
 But if that is not the case, start by running Windows Update.

 Open the Windows Settings from the Start menu, and then click Update & Security.

 Windows 10 will start looking for updates and should automatically download and install any updates found.

 If not, click the Check for updates button to initiate the Windows Update process.

 By default, Windows 10 includes driver updates for supported devices.
 So if your graphics card is supported, the correct driver will be found and installed.

 It needs to be mentioned that updates can also cause things to fail.
 So if the graphics driver was recently updated, try doing a driver rollback in the Device Manager to fix the issue.

 What to do: Manually Update the Graphics Driver

-If Windows Update does not find a driver, you can manually download the driver for it.
+If Windows Update does not find a driver, you can manually download the driver for the graphics card.
 Visit the manufacturer support site for your computer and look up support for the computer model.
 Then download the graphics or display driver from the support site.

-In most cases the driver will come in the form on an executable installer that will install the graphics driver.
+In most cases, the driver will come in the form of an executable installer that will install the graphics driver.